 Perjury or subornation of perjury involves willfully giving false, misleading, or incomplete information either in testimony under oath or on a legal document.
 Subornation of perjury in civil actions involves willfully persuading another person to commit perjury either in initiating a civil action or in providing false, misleading, or incomplete testimony under oath.

 Falsely swearing before persons authorized to administer oaths involves willfully swearing to tell the truth under oath while not actually intending to do so.
-A Charleston perjury attorney could explain the laws on each form of perjury in greater detail and answer questions regarding the types of actions that constitute perjury under state law.
+A Charleston attorney could explain the laws on each offense in greater detail and answer questions regarding the types of actions that constitute perjury under state law.

 Committing perjury by willfully giving false or misleading testimony under oath in any court in the state is a felony offense punishable by up to five years in prison and a fine in an amount determined by the court.
 Committing perjury by willfully reporting false or misleading information on a required document or record such as an affidavit, is a misdemeanor punishable by up to six months in jail and a fine of at least $100.